carpetri/repos_petri/README.md

  * **INEGI**: a script to download information from the INEGI 2010 Economic Census.

  * **ejemlo-bash-grep**: A small scrit for familiarirse using `grep` and `awk` run`script.h` .

  * **Rita** On example of the Limit of data that `R ` supports using `big -data` .
 Run 01-04.
 It Download, processes and works clean data arrivals at U.S. airports aircraft with ` bash ` makes processing and runs scripts `R ` for processing and calculation of some interesting statistics.

 * **Shiny -server**: contains a `shiny` app.
 It is a simulator for forecast retail sales usung variables depending on location .
 Uses the INEGI database as input and data from existing stores.
 Generates a simple `.tex` as report.
 It is powered by a `boosting` model.

-* **titanic**: A simple statistical report uses information from all passengers of the Titanic. (includes crew, band, 1, 2 and 3rd class.
+* **titanic-completo**: A simple statistical report uses information from all passengers of the Titanic. (includes crew, band, 1, 2 and 3rd class.

 * **Titanic** A mini example of using ` grep ` in ` bash `.

 * **luces de la ciudad** A ` big -data` project.
 The plan is to download a series of images from the NOAA (100gb uncompressed) with dates from 1992 to 2012.
 Process them and use the information from the lights as predictors for variables of interest in the INEGI database.
 The objective is to assemble a `postsql`  then `Hadoop` and model in `R`.